Wax Melter & Cappings Reducer & Honey Decandy Digital 15L

 Model: 15BD - 15 litre Multipurpose Unit - Bee Keeping – Capping’s Reducer - Wax Cleaning – Honey uncrystaliser.
 NOT designed to DECANTER HONEY

 Digital Temperature Controllers make higher product temperatures achievable and provide precise temperature control, fast reaction and intelligent operation allows the water jacket to be maintained at as high as 100℃ without rapid boiling, the controller will learn and cycle the heating element automatically to maintain temperature, simply set the required temperature up to 100℃ and the controller will do the rest, capillary style thermostats (dial type) capillary style thermostats are very good however slower reaction means the temperature can’t be set higher than 90 to ensure the water jacket doesn’t rapid boil form temperature runout.

-Capping’s Reducer – Wax Cleaning – Capping’s Honey Recovery – 10kg Honey Warming – Bee’s Wax Candles & more
+Capping’s Reducer – Wax Cleaning – Capping’s Honey Recovery – Bee’s Wax Candles & not built to decanter honey

 Recommended for 5 plus Bee Hives

 Dual outlet electric double boilers are perfect for melting down Beeswax Cappings, recovering honey, cleaning wax and liquefying candied honey a breeze!

 - 15 lt internal product chamber.

 - Internal product chamber dimensions: H25cm x W27cm